 Many Colombians have been affected by their country’s past troubles, and some have sued their government.
 In some cases, it’s families that have been displaced or have lost family members as a result of FARC actions.
 In others, it’s Colombians who have been affected adversely by actions or inactions of the Colombian government.

 For the investor, the reason for the suit doesn’t really matter.

 The point for the investor is that it can take years for these suits to process through the courts.
 It takes five to eight years on average before a judgment is passed down.
-Once a judgment has been made, it can take another 12 to 24 months for the government to pay out.
-Many of the families can’t or don’t want to wait this additional year or two before getting their money.
+Once a judgment has been made, it can take years for the government to pay out.
+Most families can’t or don’t want to wait to get their money.

 My colleague’s firm offers the families cash today in exchange for their judgment money due from the government.

 The benefit to the family is that they get some money today.
 However, taking the payment early means they don’t receive the full payment.
 That’s the trade-off… and the opportunity for the investor.
 The investor pays out the family at a discount and then collects the future cash payment from the government in full.

 In addition, the government is required to pay interest on the amount owed from the date the payout is stipulated by the court until the date the payment is made.